Free the People (Sherbet song)

 "Free the People" is a song by Australian band Sherbet.
 It was released in October 1971 as the second single from Sherbet's debut studio album Time Change...
 A Natural Progression.
 The song charted at number 33 on Go-Set and number 18 on the Kent Music Report.

-Written by US singer/songwriter Barbara Keith, the song has been recorded by Keith herself (1970), Delaney and Bonnie (1970), Barbra Streisand (1971), Olivia Newton-John (1974) and others.
+Written by American singer-songwriter Barbara Keith, the song has been recorded by Keith (1970), Delaney & Bonnie (1970), Barbra Streisand (1971), and Olivia Newton-John (1974), amongst others.